trynthink/scout/docs/tutorials.rst

       "timestamp": null},
     ...}

 The LED troffers ECM that you've now written can be simulated with Scout by following the steps in subsequent tutorials.
 Many technologies will have ECM definitions like the one you just created, but some technologies, like sensors and controls and windows and opaque envelope products, will have definitions that are subtly different.
-Sensors and controls ECMs augment the performance of existing equipment in the stock, rather than replacing existing and supplanting new equipment.
+Sensors and controls ECMs augment the efficiency of existing equipment in the stock, rather than replacing existing and supplanting new equipment.
 To get a feel for what these types of add-on technologies look like as an ECM, you can :download:`download <examples/AFDD (Prospective).json>` and review an Automated Fault Detection and Diagnosis (AFDD) ECM.
 Additional information about sensors and controls ECMs can be found in the :ref:`ecm-features-measure-type` section.
 Windows and opaque envelope technologies reduce demand for heating and cooling instead of increasing the efficiency of the supply of heating and cooling.
 An ECM for the ENERGY STAR windows version 6 specification is available to :download:`download <examples/ENERGY STAR Windows v.
 6.0.json>` to illustrate demand-reducing ECMs.

 .. _ecm-features: